Jellyfish-Insights/andromeda/docs/run_credentials_script.md

 Facebook Page, Facebook Marketing and Instagram credentials.

-By running the python script **youtube_credentials.py** you can get your YouTube credential.
+By running the python script **youtube_credentials.py** you can get your YouTube credentials.

-All this python scripts are located in the folder utilities.
+All this python scripts are located in the folder **utilities**.

 ## Prerequisites

-To run the python scripts you need to have **Python v3.6 or higher** installed on your computer and also the following libraries:
+To run the python scripts, you need to have **Python v3.6 or higher** installed on your computer and also the following python libraries:

 - [Request](https://pypi.org/project/requests/)
 - [Google oauth lib](https://pypi.org/project/google-auth-oauthlib/)